Emmanuel Macron: Personal life

 On 27 August 2017, Macron and his wife Brigitte adopted Nemo, a black Labrador Retriever-Griffon dog who lives with them in the Élysée Palace.
-As a schoolboy, Macron took the decision to be baptized as a Catholic.
-In June 2018, prior to meeting Pope Francis, he identified himself as an Agnostic Catholic.
-In the same year he accepted being made an honorary canon of St John Lateran, the cathedral of Rome.
+When he was a schoolboy, Macron decided to be baptised as a Catholic.
+In June 2018, prior to meeting Pope Francis, he identified himself as an agnostic Catholic.
+In the same year he agreed to become an honorary canon of St John Lateran, the cathedral of Rome.

 A fan of football, Macron is a supporter of French club Olympique de Marseille.
-During the 2018 World Cup, he attended the semi-final between France and Belgium with the Belgian King Philippe and Queen Mathilde, and at the World Cup final against Croatia, he sat and celebrated alongside Croatian president Kolinda Grabar-Kitarović.
+During the 2018 World Cup, he attended the semi-final between France and Belgium with the Belgian King Philippe and Queen Mathilde; and at the World Cup final against Croatia, he sat and celebrated alongside Croatian president Kolinda Grabar-Kitarović.
 Macron received widespread media attention for his celebrations and his interactions with the Croatian president.

-On 17 December 2020, Macron's office announced that he tested positive for COVID-19 and would self-isolate for seven days.
-He had been administered a PCR test as soon as his symptoms had appeared.
-As a result of his infection, all of his scheduled trips for the next month, including a visit to Lebanon, were cancelled.
-On 17 December he moved to La Lanterne (Versailles), a former hunting lodge, to continue self-isolation at that location.
-After seven days, he ended his quarantine, as he showed no more symptoms.

-On 8 June 2021, Macron was slapped in the face during a visit to the town of Tain-l'Hermitage.
-The attacker was identified as Damien Tarel, who stated that he was associated with the yellow vest movement and the far-right, though he was also described as an "ideological mush".
-He was sentenced to four months of imprisonment plus a suspended sentence of fourteen months.